tmckayus/peak/README.md

   operator first if *-d* is set.

-* Clone the *tmckayus/rad-spark-tests* repository from github into the *operator-tests/radanalytics-spark* subdirectory.
+* Clone the *tmckayus/rad-spark-tests* repository from github into the *operator-tests/radanalytics-spark* subdirectory and set the current branch to v1 instead of the default branch.
 The setup.sh script will not overwrite the test subdirectory if it exists.

 ### Notes on OPERATOR_FILE entries